We ( John & Jen Fisher in Taunton) are on 01823 451332 or email@example.com.

 In emergency when using the cottage you could contact neighbours, or Pat & John Lewis ( Swansea friends) on 01792 234128, or Gwen & Gareth Jenkins on 01792 233732.

 Satnav and other maps show Sarlou Close, SA3 4JG, as first on right after leaving Plunch Lane, which has a Sarlou Close street sign on it.
 Our part is actually second right, with a second sign.
 See maps below.

 Our Flickr sites include huge numbers of local photos to get you in the mood...

-You can check Gower Live or WillyWeather for tide times & surf conditions on-line before you come!
+You can check TidesChart or Gower Live or WillyWeather for tide times & surf conditions on-line before you come!

 Swansea has excellent A&E services if the worst happens!
 Morriston Hospital, NOT Singleton.

 No, we don't know where the street name 'Sarlou' comes from.

 TV should work happily when switched on with the remote eg press '1' for BBC).
 BBC Welsh and South West both available- so programs may differ from national listings.
 DVI/HDMI leads may be in the cupboard by the door or back of TV if you have other devices for display.

 Park cars on 'our' area outside ( 16/17 share the top parking area)- not on the road itself- but it isn't a real problem.

 Switch on immersion heater- cupboard on right in passageway to bathroom/toilet with the toggle switch.
 Shower is on electric instant heat anyway.
 Switch on by the pull-cord before use, and off again afterwards.

 We may have suggested you use the de-humidifier in colder, damper weather.
 Instructions in folder, and we'll have explained its use to you.
 If cooking things or after using the shower turn on the extractor fans.